SalamanderXing/faithful-agent/README.md

 ## Features

+- **Interpretability**: The model generates plans that are not only actionable but also easily readable.
+This ensures that every step of the plan is transparent and understandable, enhancing trust in the agent's decision-making process.
 - **Reliable Execution**: The agent is committed to executing the plan as formulated, reflecting the project's dedication to dependability.
 - **TypeScript for Formal Verification**: TypeScript is key in thoroughly